-He noticed a huge change in himself after he began modelling, and wondered if it could bring the same effect to other youth in his community.
+He noticed a huge change in himself after he began modelling, and wondered if it could bring the same effect to other youth in his community who might be dealing with the same issues.
 That’s when he started this modelling program as an extracurricular activity for youth.
 He was astonished to see it become a success and noticed his students were more outgoing, especially outside of the program.

 “In the beginning, they couldn’t even walk in front of each other on our pretend runway,” he said.
 “But at the end, they were sashaying around real fierce.”